Glossary

 Help your child understand the concept of personal space – the space around your body that belongs to you.
 Nobody should be going into your personal space without your permission, because your body belongs to you.
 Our body boundaries are rules we have for touches that feel safe or unsafe for our own bodies.

-• The private parts of our bodies are the parts covered by our bathing suits; your mouth is also a private part.
+• Help your child understand that the private parts of our bodies are the parts covered by our bathing suits; your mouth is also a private part.

 • Teach your child the proper anatomical names for their private parts.
 Unsafe adults often use nicknames to avoid detection of abuse.

-• Stress to your child that no one should touch or look at their private parts except when they are in pain or feel that something may be wrong, or when you are with them at the doctor.
+• Stress to your child that no one should touch, look at, or take pictures of their private parts except when they are in pain or feel that something may be wrong, or when you are with them at the doctor.
+No one should put things in your child’s mouth unless they are at the dentist’s office with a Trusted Adult.

 Downloads: